Johannes R. Becher: Early life

 Johannes R. Becher was born in Munich in 1891, the son of Judge Heinrich Becher and his wife Johanna, née Bürck.
 He attended local schools.

 In April 1910, Becher and Fanny Fuss, a young woman he had encountered in January of that year, planned a joint suicide; Becher shot them both, killing her and wounding himself severely.
 His father succeeded in quashing the case of killing on demand.
 Becher was certified insane.
 His early poetry was filled with struggling to come to terms with this event.

 From 1911 he studied medicine and philosophy in college in Munich and Jena.
 He left his studies and became an expressionist writer, his first works appearing in 1913.
 An injury from his suicide attempt made him unfit for military service/ and he became addicted to morphine, which he struggled with for the rest of the decade.

 Political activity in Germany

-He was also engaged in many communist organisations, joining the Independent Social Democratic Party of Germany in 1917, then went over to the Spartacist League in 1918 from which emerged the Communist Party of Germany (KPD).
+He was engaged in many communist organisations, joining the Independent Social Democratic Party of Germany in 1917, then went over to the Spartacus League in 1918 from which emerged the Communist Party of Germany (KPD).
 In 1920 he left the KPD, disappointed with the failure of the German Revolution, and embraced religion.
 In 1923, he returned to the KPD and very actively worked within the party.